ukhsa-collaboration/intreeactive/README.md

 ## 🔨 Troubleshooting: 🔨

 - There are pytests available in repository_root/tests.

+## Licence

+Unless stated otherwise, the codebase is released under the MIT License.
+This covers both the codebase and any sample code in the documentation.

+The documentation is © Crown copyright and available under the terms of the [Open Government 3.0 licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) ([Welsh language version](https://www.nationalarchives.gov.uk/doc/open-government-licence-cymraeg/version/3/)).